BA Economics, University of Manchester

 I already knew of the outstanding reputation of Imperial College Business School and its MSc programme; which after only a few years of running, was already rated one of the top programmes in the country.
 I therefore arranged to visit the Business School, and was immediately captured by its outstanding facilities, location, resources and staff.

-Additionally, I was fortunate enough to talk to many alumni of the MSc Management programme, which gave me a great insight into the strength of the course.
+Additionally, I was fortunate enough to talk to many of the MSc Management alumni, which gave me a great insight into the strength of the programme.
 I therefore tried to submit my application as early as possible and was delighted upon securing a place.
 Following my acceptance, I spent the next 10 months working in a graduate banking role in order to raise the capital necessary for the programme.

 What is your fondest memory from your time at the Business School?